ansistrano/deploy/README.md

   ansistrano_allow_anonymous_stats: yes

   # Variables used in the rsync deployment strategy
-  ansistrano_rsync_extra_params: "" # Extra parameters to use when deploying with rsync
+  ansistrano_rsync_extra_params: "" # Extra parameters to use when deploying with rsync in a single string.
+Although Ansible allows an array this can cause problems if we try to add multiple --include args as it was reported in https://github.com/ansistrano/deploy/commit/e98942dc969d4e620313f00f003a7ea2eab67e86
   ansistrano_rsync_set_remote_user: yes # See [ansible synchronize module](http://docs.ansible.com/ansible/synchronize_module.html).
 Options are yes, no.

   # Variables used in the Git deployment strategy